| ROAD TRIPMy Winter Wedding WeekendBy Laura J. BagbyCBN.com Sr. Producer

 How am I supposed to drive if I can't fill up my gas tank?
 I was feeling

+sick and angry.
+I told myself not to check the time, my usual nervous habit.
 I stormed out of the car, walked around to the fuel door, and took a good,

 hard look.
 A small, thin layer of ice had wedged its way underneath the door.